 The proposed learning formulation Eq.
 (7) is convex, but it contains a large number of constraints.
-Following [17], we propose to use constraint generation in optimization, i.e., we maintain a smaller subset of constraints and iteratively update it by adding the most violated ones.
+Following Tsochantaridis et al. (2005), we propose to use constraint generation to optimize it, i.e., we maintain a smaller subset of constraints and iteratively update it by adding the most violated ones.
 Constraint generation is guaranteed to converge to the global minimum.
-In our experiments described in Sec.
+In our experiments described in Sect.
 4, this usually converges within 20 iterations.
 Each iteration requires minimizing a convex quadratic objective.
-This objective is optimized using Cplex1 in our implementation.
+This objective is optimized using Cplex in our implementation.